 “There were days between Summer flies and August dies …”– Jerry Garcia & Robert Hunter

-Once again this trek is the major fundraiser for the GoHawkeye Foundation.
+Once again this trek is the major annual fundraiser for the GoHawkeye Foundation.
 Hawkeye pays all his expenses for these long distance hikes.
 Last year’s hike raised $15,000 for athletes with disabilities and 95% went to provide adaptive sports equipment or sports experiences.
-Since it’s inception in 2014 GoHawkeye has helped 42 athletes and four organizations with grants totaling over $143,000.
+Since it’s inception in 2014 GoHawkeye has helped 53 athletes of all ages and seven organizations with grants totaling over $160K.

 As usual, Hawkeye packs a fly fishing rod to explore some of the many trout streams and lakes along the way.
 In addition, there are many historic relics and buildings from the bygone mining days in these mountains that make up the extensive San Juan Volcanic Field.
 The average elevation of this route is 10,500 feet.
 Hawkeye will be resupplying in the towns of Ouray, Lake City, Creede, Pagosa Springs and Silverton, Colorado, and Chama, New Mexico.